A narcissist's world

 - Magnetism: It weakens your resolve, making you feel you have no choice but to engage the narcissist.

 There is something deeply unsettling about the all-seeing eye of a narcissist.
 It is forever directed outwards, scanning its ‘territory,’ using its judgement to determine if a person is a source of loyalty or threat, while using the resulting tension and magnetism to coerce that person into providing narcissistic supply.
 This is the narcissist’s world, where vigilance and tension reign, infecting every second of every day while taking a physical, mental and emotional toll on anyone who enters it.
 Under the shadow of this all-seeing eye is where the devouring process takes place, wearing down the target and consuming their identity, until all that remains is an unadulterated source of supply.
-The weapons that make narcissistic abuse possible take many forms, including shaming the target, ridiculing them, terrifying them with open-ended threats, sowing doubt in their mind and bombarding them with charm or drawn-out monologues.
+The weapons which make narcissistic abuse possible take many forms, including shaming the target, ridiculing them, terrifying them with open-ended threats, sowing doubt in their mind and bombarding them with charm or drawn-out monologues.
 But first the narcissist must lock their target in with their stare while gauging their target’s weak points.
 Does the target look away?
 Do they squirm under the pressure?
 Do they blush, fidget or blabber nervously?

 When a person with healthy shame makes eye contact, they take the edge off the tension by expressing warmth with their eyes, looking away occasionally, as well as using head gestures to indicate that they acknowledge and accept what you are offering.
 The narcissist’s stare, on the other hand, is cold, static and unyielding.
 It offers nothing to its target except an eery sense of being watched.
 The narcissist may smirk and say nice things to create the illusion of a real interaction, but their eyes reveal their true intention.
 Awareness of it is one thing, being able to confidently hold eye contact is something else.
 Your capacity to remain firm within the tension tells the narcissist that you have a spiritual boundary which they cannot cross.
 It informs them that your sense of Self is solid, that you have faced and transcended your ‘primary wound’ while integrating it into a Higher Self which will never bow to manipulation.
 In short, the person who can go toe-to-toe with a narcissist is one who has undergone the journey into the darkness of the soul, survived, and come out reborn.
 Herein lies the art of transcending narcissism, which is the focus of this book.